 Who knew that paper and pencils could be so expensive?
 CHOICE parent Rachel knows this all too well.
 Here are her tips for reducing your spend.

 - Every year my girls say they need new textas and pencils.
-They don't – there are old pencils and textas all over the house!
+They don't – there are pencils and textas all over the house!
 We pull them together, test the textas and throw out the ones that don't work, and put together a set from what's left.
 Likewise, we sharpen all the pencils and there's always plenty.

-- We have plenty of half or barely used exercise books at the end of every year.
+- We have plenty of half- or barely-used exercise books at the end of every year.
 Rip out used pages and reuse for the new year.

 How to get financial support for school expenses